 Permit applications may be submitted to Jefferson County Department of Community Development.
 It is required to contact permit tech prior to submittal to check on availability or obtain a submittal time and date for application submittal.
 Please call 360-379-4450.
-For both planning and building departments, call Mon. and Tues.
-9 a.m. - 12 p.m., Wed. and Thurs.
-1:30 p.m. - 4:30 p.m.
+For both planning and building departments, call Monday and Wednesday 1:30pm - 4:30pm or Tuesday and Thursday 9:00am - 12:00pm.